Time-Varying Parameters as Ridge Regressions: Appendix

+It is noteworthy that doing Lasso on the loadings $\Lambda$ operates a fusion of sparse and dense TVPs.
+If a parameter $\beta_k$ does not "load" on any of the factors (because the vector $\Lambda_{k}$ is shrunk perfectly to 0), we effectively get a constant $\beta_k$.
+In the resulting model, a given parameter can vary or not, and when it does, it shares a common structure with fellow parameters also selected as time-varying.

+I now present the multivariate extension to MSRR$_{\text{D}}$ and discuss its connection to \cite{kelly2017ipca}'s Instrumented PCA estimator for asset pricing models.
 Dense TVPs as proposed (among others) by \cite{stevanovic2016common} implement a factor structure for parameters of a whole VAR system rather than a single equation.
 If time-variation is indeed similar for all equations, we can decrease estimation variance significantly by pooling all parameters of the system in a single factor model.
 First, the factors are better estimated as the number of series increase.
 Second, the estimated factors are less prone to overfit because they now target $M$ series rather than a single one.\footnote{This is the kind of regularization being used for linear models in \cite{CKM2011}.
-However, for MV-GRRRR, the reduced-rank matrix is organized differently and the underlying factors have a different interpretation.} The likely case where $r$ is smaller than $M$ (and $P$ not incredibly big) yields a models that will have more observations than parameters, in contrast to everything so far considered in this paper.
-I briefly describe how to modify Algorithm 3 to obtain Multivariate GRRRR (MV-GRRRR) estimates.
+However, for MV-MSRR$_{\text{D}}$, the reduced-rank matrix is organized differently and the underlying factors have a different interpretation.} The likely case where $r$ is smaller than $M$ (and $P$ not incredibly big) yields a models that will have more observations than parameters, in contrast to everything so far considered in this paper.
+I briefly describe how to modify Algorithm 3 to obtain Multivariate MSRR$_{\text{D}}$ (MV-MSRR$_{\text{D}}$) estimates.